oracle-livelabs/common/gitlab-workshop/getstarted/getstarted.md

 1. On the upper right hand corner of the website click on ![Image alt text](images/trial.png)

-2. Fill in the user details details to activate a 30 days trail
+2. Fill in the user details to activate a 30 day trail
     - Alternatively, you can use either your GitHub or Google account to singup

     ![trial](images/gitlabSignup.png)

-3. Activate the account once the confrmation email is received, and signin to complete the registration process
+3. Activate the account once the confirmation email is received, and sign in to complete the registration process

 You may now **proceed to the next lab**.